-Some developmental specialists even believe that much of a person’s brain development happens within the first few years of life.
+Some developmental specialists believe that much of a person’s brain development happens within the first few years of life.
 In other words, a child’s experiences during the first few years of their life will become the hardwired connections responsible for better cognitive and emotional functioning, including vision, movements and language.

 6) Your kids look withdrawn: They must Hate Living abroad in France.

-In one of the emails I received, someone wrote that the body language of my two teenage boys on the episode of the House Hunters show we were featured on showed two boys withdrawing from reality.
+In one of the emails I received, someone wrote that the body language of my two teenage boys on the episode of the House Hunters International show we were featured on showed two boys withdrawing from reality.

 Go away and live your life and never come back here again.
-If you are contemplating spending a year abroad, here are my final thoughts.
+If you’re contemplating spending a year abroad or moving abroad for an indefinite amount of time, here are my final thoughts.